marcozsh/init.vim/README.md

 4. Make the config
 5. Open vim and install the plugins `:PlugInstall`
 6. Then Update Coc `:CocUpdate`
+`Optionals`
 7. To install prettier with Coc `:CocInstall coc-prettier`
+8. To install tailwind lint with Coc `:CocInstall @yaegassy/coc-tailwindcss3`

 #### Note: For linters it needs Node